-Originally posted on Collaboroo This was an idea I had when I first bought a tuff tray but was brought to life by our workshop tutor so I can’t claim all the credit.
-I work in a mixed ability SEN key stage 4 class.
-My students love practical hands on activities, some like sensory messy play and some like more structured activities.
+Tough trays are a brilliant and invaluable addition to any classroom.
+This was an idea I had when I first bought a tuff tray but was brought to life by our workshop tutor so I can’t claim all the credit.
+I work in an SLD SEN key stage 4 class.
+My students love practical hands-on activities, some like sensory messy play and some like more structured activities.
 This was a way to theme an activity station to meet all needs and keep bits separate whilst the students still worked together.
-This was for our transport (sea) topic – more free resources available here.
+We used it for transport (sea) topic tuff tray activities – more free printable resources available here.

-I Would love to see any pictures of how you have extended your tuff tray.
-This book by Joanna Grace is great for starting on your sensory Journey.
+I Would love to see any pictures of how you have extended use of your tuff tray.